max-barr/solo_project/README.md

 ## Take a Hike

-A simple CRUD app designed to inspire hikers and outdoor enthusiasts to make a plan and get outside.
-I designed this project during my training at Coding Dojo.
+I designed this application to inspire hikers and outdoor enthusiasts to make a plan and get outside.
+I created this project during my web development training at Coding Dojo.
 I hope you enjoy.

 ## Technologies
 Project is created with: